JJ-gren/freckle-hacks/README.md

 THESE ARE THE ORGINAL HACKS.
 THE OTHER ONE IS JUST A COPY AND OUTDATED.
 Please use this one.
-note: infinite coins takes a while to load and there are certain steps you need to do to run it. note 2: keep console open when using answers.js by using these hacks you condone giving me information about your usage
+note: infinite coins takes a while to load and there are certain steps you need to do to run it. note 2: keep console open when using answers.js